Azure/azure-quickstart-templates/301-jenkins-acr-spinnaker-k8s/README.md

 ## C. Setup SSH port forwarding
 **By default the Jenkins instance is using the http protocol and listens on port 8080.
 Users shouldn't authenticate over unsecured protocols!**

 You need to setup port forwarding to view the Jenkins and Spinnaker UI on your local machine.
+If you do not know the full DNS name of your instance, go to the Portal and find it in the deployment outputs here: `Resource Groups > {Resource Group Name} > Deployments > {Deployment Name, usually 'Microsoft.Template'} > Outputs`

 ### If you are using Windows:
 Install Putty or use any bash shell for Windows (if using a bash shell, follow the instructions for Linux or Mac).